Tarsiciosh/EssentialFeed/NOTES.md

 [RemoteFeedImageDataLoader.loadImageDataFromURL delivers connectivity error on HTTP client error] [Refactor switch statement with mapError and flatMap chain] [Remove @discardableResult attribute — FeedImageDataLoaderTask instances should be properly managed and never discarded.]
+[Add RemoteFeedImageDataLoader end-to-end test to guarantee both the client (app) and server (backend) respects the API contract, so we can fetch image data from remote.]
+[Extract duplicate base URL creation into a factory helper]
 - create a new project ios single view app: EssentialApp
 - remove landscape (left and right)
 [add empty EssentialApp project]